GravityLinux/kiwi-descriptions/README.md

 This contains the KIWI descriptions for building the Fedora Asahi Remix.

+This repository has multiple branches, one for each supported Fedora release.
+The default branch is `rawhide`, and is probably _not_ what you want.

 ## Spin variants

 * Server (image type: `oem`, image profiles: `Server`)